tkotani/test/README.md

 ecalj
 ============
  A first-principle electronic structure calculation package in f90, especially for the PMT-QSGW.
-The PMT allows us to perform the QSGW calculations virtually automatically (10.7566/JPSJ.83.094711).

  We have a tutorial course at CMD workshops held by Osaka university (every March and Sep). http://phoenix.mp.es.osaka-u.ac.jp/CMD/index_en.html